lilahaugust/solace-health-assignment/DISCUSSION.md

 - Implement pagination on the frontend

 ## PR Structure:
 I created a couple of PRs on the frontend which I merged into main.
-I left a couple of PRs for the backend open.
+I left a PR for the backend open.

 ## What I would do with more time:
 - Add limit and offset to the backend configuration for fetching advocates